kubevirt/kubevirt.github.io/_posts/2020-01-29-KubeVirt_Intro-Virtual_Machine_Management_on_Kubernetes.md

             - Compute features and management approach is appealing.
             - But: VNFs are hard to containerize!

-And also how the project actually works from an architectural perspective and the ideal environment.
+They also cover how the project actually works from an architectural perspective and the ideal environment.
 ![architectural_perspective](/assets/2020-01-29-KubeVirt_Intro-Virtual_Machine_Management_on_Kubernetes/containers_and_vms.png)

 And how is the ideal environment with KubeVirt: